Loving Others, Even When It’s Hard

 Ephesians 4:2 sums up the love described in 1 Corinthians 13 like this: “Be completely humble and gentle; be patient bearing with one another in love.”
 When we’re trying to love others even when it’s hard, remember this: We know true love and we can love because Jesus Christ laid down His life so we might have life (1 John 3:16-18).

-Originally published as “The Light.”
+Originally published as “Loving others, even when it’s hard.”
 Minto Express, Independent Plus, Arthur Enterprise-News, Mount Forest Confederate.
-August 24, 2017: 7.
+October 26, 2017: 7.
 Print.
 Web.